TULiberalArts/Economics/pages/next-stops.md

 description: >-
 published: true
 ---
+The study of economics is excellent preparation for a wide range of careers.
+Economics majors with bachelor’s degrees are well prepared to be managers and leaders in both the public and private sectors.
+Training in economics at the undergraduate level also provides a solid basis for professional study in law, business, public administration, and the health sciences.
+College graduates who majored in economics rank highly in terms of compensation nationally.

 There are numerous internship opportunities available for economics students in the Philadelphia region, including:

 - Philadelphia Chamber of Commerce